hyperledger/aries-rfcs/features/0434-outofband/README.md

 The processing rules for the service block are:

-- Use only entries where the `type` is equal to `didcomm`.
+- Use only entries where the `type` is equal to `did-communication`.
-  - Entries without a `type` are assumed to be "didcomm".
+  - Entries without a `type` are assumed to be "did-communication".
 - The sender **MUST** put the array into their order of preference, and, as such, the receiver **SHOULD** prefer the entries in order.

 The attributes in the inline form parallel the attributes of a DID Document for increased meaning.
 The `recipientKeys` and `routingKeys` within the inline block decorator must be [`did:key` references](https://digitalbazaar.github.io/did-method-key/).